Beta defensin: Evolution

 β-defensins genes are found across the vertebrates, including mammals, reptiles, birds and fish.
-The fact that alpha and theta defensins are absence in older vertebrates, like birds and fishes, indicates that defensins must have evolved from the same ancestral gene coding for β-defensins.
+The fact that alpha and theta defensins are absent in older vertebrates, like birds and fishes, indicates that defensins must have evolved from the same ancestral gene coding for β-defensins.
 Indeed, these defensins of this superfamily are related to the 'big defensins' which are found in invertebrate animals, indicating even earlier origins.

 In 2001, it was thought that β-defensins were similar to the ancestral defensin from a comparison of sequences of β-defensins, α-defensins and insect defensins.
 Subsequent structural analyses have suggested that the β-defensins, α-defensins, θ-defensins and big defensins share an evolutionary origin, but are separate to the defensins found in insects, fungi and plants.

 In addition to other antimicrobial defensins, there are related defensin-like proteins with have evolved other functions.
 These include toxins found in snakes (e.g. crotamine), bearded lizards and platypus.